 Shelburne Pond is a 0.5 mile lightly trafficked loop trail located near Shelburne, Vermont that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.

 This trail is fun, but is RIDICULOUSLY short.
 Someone screwed up Alltrails and posted that this was a 3 mile hike, so I went to do it today and found out that even with all of the side trails, I only walked a mile.
 This is a half mile trail, about 1 mile as a loop.
 It's odd that it's so tiny, considering the expanse of area around the pond...I was hoping that it would be identical to Colchester Pond, where you have a large loop that goes around the entire body of water.
 This trail barely leaves the parking lot.
 I had fun on it, but I caution you that the trail is VERY poorly marked, and at least 10 times I had to stop and look 360 degrees to find a trail marker (and usually didn't) because the trail either split and went multiple directions, or nowhere at all.
 There were at least 5 random trail spurs that went off in totally different directions, all unmarked.
 I'm a big off-trail person, so I followed every one of them, and did the whole trail twice today to make sure I wasn't missing something...but in the end I realized that yes, this trail really is that short.